-14.21 And the king of Sedom said to Abram, "Give to me the lives, persons but take the substance for yourself."

-The king of Sedom was defeated in battle, yet he is brazen enough to demand the spoils from Abram's victory, and Abram was not even part of the original battle.
-This is an act of pure arrogance.

-14.22 But Abram said to the king of Sedom, "I have raised my hand to YAHWEH.
-El Elvon. builder of skies and land.
-14.23 If from a thread even to a shoelace of a sandal...
+Gen. 14:21 And the king of Sedom said to Abram, "Give to me the lives, but take the substance for yourself."
+Gen. 14:22 But Abram said to the king of Sedom, "I have raised my hand to YAHWEH, El Elyon, builder of skies and land, Gen. 14:23 If from a thread even to a shoelace of a sandal...

 If I take from anything which is yours...

-Also, you will not say, 'I myself have made Abram himself rich.'. את 14.24 Apart from that which the young men have eaten, and the portion for the men who went with me myself, את Aner, Eshkol, and Mamre...
+Also, you will not say, 'I myself have made Abram himself את rich.'

+Gen. 14:24 Apart from that which the young men have eaten, and the portion for the men who went with me myself אַת Aner, Eshkol, and Mamre...
 They will take their portion."

-Abram declares he is not the least interested in the spoils he has recovered.
+Abram declares he is not the least bit interested in the spoils he has recovered.
 He appears to understand well the character of the king of Sedom.
 He reserves only a fair portion for the men who accompanied him on this mission.

 The open ended sentences are common in Hebrew practice.
 In Scripture they were typically associated with an oath or a curse that affected the participants in some serious manner.
+They are left open-ended so the hearer can "fill in the blanks" for the potential consequences.

-15.1 After these matters the word of YAHWEH existed for Abram in a vision saying, "Do not be afraid, Abram!
+Gen. 15:1 After these matters the word of YAHWEH existed for Abram in a vision saying, "Do not be afraid, Abram!
 I Myself am your shield, your exceedingly great compensation."

-Traditionally this says, "The Word of The LORD came to Abram..."
+Traditionally this says,

+"The Word of The LORD came to Abram..."

 The verb is hayah, to exist, to be, become, or come to pass (happen).

-It is not the word for come or go.
+It is not the word for come or qo.

 The Word existed for Abram - in a vision.
 Inserting "came" into the text is somewhat misleading.
 It would be better to say the word...happened to Abram.

 The particle that precedes 'Abram" has multiple meanings, generally indicating direction or intention.
 In this instance the message is clearly intended for Abram.

 There is no verb in the text that permits "your reward is..."
 Instead, the text literally states what is given above.

 YAHWEH is both Abram's shield AND his exceedingly great compensation.
 Take careful note of the word compensation.
 The Hebrew term is sekhar.
 It means wages paid as part of an agreement between two parties.

-It's not a gift (a reward) made because of "good behavior" on Abram's part.
-It's his compensation, his wages, for trusting fully in YAHWEH's Word!
+It's not a gift (a reward)

+made because of "good behavior" on Abram's part.

+It's his compensation, his wages,

+for trusting fully in YAHWEH's Word!

 YAHWEH is his shield, his protection!
-And YAHWEH Himself is his reward.
+And YAHWEH Himself is his compensation.

 Remember the context.

 This is after his defeat of Kedorla'omer.

-To the victor belongs the spoils. yet he has rejected what is rightfully his.
-And YAHWEH is telling him that he need not be concerned about the rewards of victory, for what He offers to Abram is of far greater value.
+To the victor belongs the spoils.

+Yet he has rejected what is rightfully his.

+And YAHWEH is telling him

+that he need not be concerned

+about the rewards of victory,

+for what He offers to Abram is of far greater value.

-Remember, the wages of sin is death.
-Therefore, by comparison, the wages of faith, complete trust in YAHWEH, is YAHWEH Himself - and eternal life in His very presence!
+Remember, the wages of an offense is death.
+Therefore, by comparison, the wages of faith, complete trust in YAHWEH, is YAHWEH Himself

-15.2 And Abram said,

-"My Sovereign,

-YAHWEH,

-why do You give to me?

-Also, I myself

-am walking childless.

-And the son of possession

-of my household

-is this Eli'ezer of Damascus?"
+- and eternal life in His very presence!

+Gen. 15:2 And Abram said, "My Sovereign, YAHWEH, why do You give to me, but I myself am walking childless.
+And the son of possession of my household is this Eli'ezer of Damascus?"

-Eliezer means God of help.
+Eli'ezer means My God is help.
 Damascus means sackcloth.